-Senior Vice President and General Manager of CNN en Español and Hispanic Strategy for CNN/U.S.
+Senior Vice President and Managing Director of CNN en Español and Hispanic Strategy for CNN/U.S.

-Cynthia Hudson is senior vice president and general manager of CNN en Español and Hispanic strategy for CNN/U.S.
+Cynthia Hudson is senior vice president and managing director of CNN en Español and Hispanic strategy for CNN/U.S.

-Cynthia Hudson is senior vice president and general manager of CNN en Español and Hispanic strategy for CNN/U.S. Hudson oversees all aspects of CNN's Spanish-language media businesses, including newsgathering, editorial content, programming, production, operations and personnel, of the CNN en Español 24/7 television news network, CNN en Español RADIO and CnnEspañol.com
+Cynthia Hudson is senior vice president and managing director of CNN en Español and Hispanic strategy for CNN/U.S. Hudson oversees all aspects of CNN's Spanish-language media businesses, including newsgathering, editorial content, programming, production, operations and personnel, of the CNN en Español 24/7 television news networks, CnnEspañol.com and CNN en Español Radio.

 Before joining CNN en Español, Hudson served as chief creative officer and executive vice president for SBS and managing director of Mega TV.
-There she was responsible for SBS' expansion, directly overseeing flagship TV station Mega TV, as well as the company's internet site lamusica.com and other new media development.
-In addition, Hudson supervised the strategic expansion of SBS content across multiple media platforms and development of branded entertainment synergies among all SBS properties.
-Mega TV saw tremendous growth under her watch and garnered the network 27 EMMY awards in just four years since its launch.
+There she was responsible for SBS' expansion, directly overseeing flagship TV network Mega TV, as well as the company's internet site lamusica.com and other new media development.
+In addition, she supervised the strategic expansion of SBS content across multiple media platforms and development of branded entertainment synergies among all SBS properties including the "radio on TV" formats.
+Mega TV saw tremendous growth under her watch and garnered the network 27 EMMY awards.

 From 1997 to 2005, Hudson served as senior vice president and editorial director of Cosmopolitan Television (a Hearst Entertainment and Syndication Group division), heading up the creation and development of the Cosmopolitan TV Networks, including Canal Cosmopolitan Iberia and Canal Cosmopolitan Latin America as well as the foundation for Cosmo TV Canada.
 There she led the research, development and creation of Cosmo TV, overseeing design of original programs, on-air packaging, promotions and program acquisitions, as well as the creation and production of original formats and the overall business strategy for the networks.